Frank Cotroni: Later years and death

 In the final two years of Frank's life, he released a cookbook, Cuisine des souvenirs et recettes (Kitchen of Memories and Recipes), published by a subsidiary of Quebecor Media.
 The cookbook included spaghetti and pizza recipes, but also features traditional Quebec dishes of beans and pork.
 In the foreword, Cotroni recalled childhood memories of home-cooked Italian meals and delicious dishes at local restaurants and cabarets.
 He said nothing of his alleged Mafia ties but hinted at his criminal past in the preface.
 "This book is not an autobiography even if some memories I have recalled touch on specific periods of my life," he said.
-Frank Cotroni died of brain cancer on 17 August 2004 at the age of 72.
+On 17 August 2004, Frank Cotroni died of brain cancer, at the age of 72.